Dieudonn\'e theory via classifying stacks and prismatic $F$-gauges: Introduction

-In \cref{covidy}, we study Dieudonn\'e theory in the mixed characteristic set up, for $p$-divisible groups or finite locally free commutative group schemes of $p$-power rank over a quasisyntomic ring $S$.
+Our approach in \cref{section2} leads to further developments, where the notion of $2$-stacks invoked in \cref{2-stacks}, and the theory of prismatic cohomology (generalizing crystalline cohomology) play an important role.
+This is the subject of \cref{covidy}, where we study Dieudonn\'e theory in the mixed characteristic set up, for $p$-divisible groups or finite locally free commutative group schemes of $p$-power rank over a quasisyntomic ring $S$.
 Let us recall the definition of such rings.

 \begin{definition}[{see \cite[\S~4]{BMS2}}] A ring $S$ is called quasisyntomic if $S$ is $p$-complete with bounded $p^\infty$-torsion and if the cotangent complex $\mathbb{L}_{S/\mathbb{Z}_p}$ (see \cite{Ill72}) has $p$-complete Tor-amplitude in homological degrees $[0,1].$ \end{definition}{}